pyoseo/pyoseo/docs/submit.rst

 * normal order specification
 * order via quotation identifier (Not implemented yet)

-Upon receiving such a request, the server will store the order request in the database with an initial status of ???.
-The order is then sent to a processing queue, where it will be processed in due time.
-This means that Submit is an asynchronous operation.
-Depending on the request, the server can reply back in one of three ways:
+Depending on the requested notification type, the server can reply back in one of three ways:

 * the server ankowledges the ordering request but will not try to contact the client to notify it of further status changes regarding the order